mikeizbicki/cmc-csci143/topic_02_docker/README.md

         Currently 27 points total.
         Expect 200-300 points by end of semester.

-        If you submitted something something and I marked it wrong, you have until Thursday to resubmit for full credit.
+        If you submitted something and I marked it wrong, you have until Thursday to resubmit for full credit.

     1. Quiz this Thursday on shell Topics 05 (glob) and 06 (git)